Kansas 'Swat' Perpetrator Charged; Faces 11 More Years in Prison - Slashdot

 If someone dies as a result of a crime you committed, you can be charged with murder.

 In this case, the 'prank' was to commit a felony by intentionally reporting a false alarm.
-For the express purpose of having an armed force dispatched into a private residence, and to maximize their tension by leading them to believe they were likely g
+For the express purpose of having an armed force dispatched into a private residence, and to maximize their tension by leading them to believe they were likely going into an extremely volatile situation with an armed murderer.

 Re: (Score:1)